yogeshbdeshpande/arm-c2pa/requirements/SYSTEM.md

 7. System MUST be able to establish a Chain of Provenance, meaning, provenance of Content generated from a Camera Device and subsequently modified by an AI/ML Model

 8. System MUST be able to support provenance of content modification use case, i,e. client application for video/text editing

+9. System MUST be able to identify itself to a Registration Authority

+10. System MUST be able to insert Attestation Verdict inside the Certificate Signing Request